datacarpentry/OpenRefine-ecology-lesson/episodes/02-filter-exclude-sort.md

 In addition to the solutions included above, another way to narrow our filter is to `include` and/or `exclude` entries in a facet.
 If you still have your facet for `scientificName`, you can use it, or use drop-down menu > `Facet` > `Text facet` to create a new facet.
 Only the entries with names that agree with your `Text filter` will be included in this facet.

 Faceting and filtering look very similar.
-A good distinction is that faceting gives you an overview description of all of the data that is currently selected, while filtering allows you to select a subset of your data for analysis.
+A good distinction is that faceting gives you an overview description of all the data that is currently selected, while filtering allows you to select a subset of your data for analysis.